Addiction Recovery Apps: A New Form of Help

 Pros and Cons of Using Addiction Recovery Apps

-It will not require the individual suffering from substance abuse disorder to check in to a rehabilitation facility.
+- It will not require the individual suffering from substance use disorder disorder to check in to a rehabilitation facility.

-The concept of isolation and separation from the sources of addiction is not highly demanded because the addiction recovery app can be used anywhere.
-The temptation to substance abuse will continue to exist because you are not quartered in the rehabilitation center.
+- The concept of isolation and separation from the sources of addiction is not highly demanded because the addiction recovery app can be used anywhere.
+The temptation to substance use disorder will continue to exist because you are not quartered in the rehabilitation center.

 Addiction Recovery Apps Going Forward